ogata-lab/StochasticRNN/README.md

 Implement the “Experiment 2: Probabilistic Lissajous curve with multiple constant values of noise dispersion” experiment from the original paper.

-## Train
+## Training the Model
-Here we describes how to set up an environment for model training.
-After cloning the repository, install the necessary packages using `pip`.
+This document explains how to set up the environment for model training.
+After cloning the repository, install the required packages using `pip`.

 ```bash
 $ git clone https://github.com/ogata-lab/StochasticRNN.git